 Juice from Cultured Vegetables: Don't waste all the liquid left over from making Sauerkraut, Cultured Beets, Carrots, etc. The leftover juice makes a wonderful probiotic-rich beverage.
 Often the juice will be quite salty and strong so it may need to be watered down a bit depending on your taste preferences.
-No time to make your own cultured veggies?
-We now have ready-to-drink cultured veggie juice in five varieties shipped chilled to your door!
+Click here for more information on harvesting the juice from cultured vegetables.

 Kombucha: A fermented tea containing significant quantities of B-vitamins, Kombucha is made from a culture often known as a Scoby or Mushroom.
 The mother culture is composed of yeast and bacteria and is similar to cultures used to make vinegar.
 The flavor of Kombucha can be influenced by several factors including the type of tea used and the length of time beverage is allowed to ferment (can range from a sweet, slightly acidic beverage to a stronger vinegar-taste).
 Kombucha can be consumed plain or flavored with fruit, herbs or fruit juice following the initial culturing process.
 While Kombucha is often available commercially through health food stores, it can run $3+ for 16 oz. but can be made at home for about $1 a gallon.
 Click here to learn more about making Kombucha at home.